Home / Services / San Francisco, California

 A filtered water station trailer is built for exactly this situation.
 Instead of a single spigot that creates a line, a trailer offers multiple bottle-fill points running at once, so a crowd moves through quickly.
 The water is filtered on board, so it tastes clean and consistent regardless of the hose it connects to.
 And because the unit is self-contained, it can be placed where the crowd actually is, rather than forcing everyone to hunt for a building fountain that was never designed to serve thousands.

 Planning the number of stations matters as much as having them.
-A rough working figure many event operators use is one fill point for every 50 to 75 people expected on site at peak.
+A rough working figure many event planners use is one fill point for every 50 to 75 people expected on site at peak.
 A single trailer with several taps can therefore cover a few hundred attendees on its own, and larger footprints are handled by spreading multiple units across the grounds so no one has to cross the whole site for water.
 Placement near entrances, stages, and any area where people gather and stay tends to relieve the most pressure.

 It is worth knowing what the ban does not cover, because the exemptions shape your plan.
 The restriction targets packaged water in small containers.
 It does not prohibit water itself, and it does not stop you from providing all the water you want through refill stations, larger dispensers, or hydration for participants such as athletes where safety requires it.
 The goal of the code is to eliminate the single-use plastic, not the hydration.
 Understanding that distinction keeps you from over-correcting and under-serving your crowd.